INMAS-Math/Workshop-IV-02/notes/README.md

 |4 | Logistic Regression | 15 min |

 These lecture notes build on notes originally authored by statisticians at Bucknell University.
-They were then adapted and modified by Sara Stoudt, including the addition of new examples for the purposes of this workshop.
+They were adapted and modified by Sara Stoudt and tailored for this workshop, including the addition of new examples for the purposes of this workshop.